GSI-Fing-Udelar/tectonic/docs/elastic.md

     - Extension: JSON extension (.json)
     - Content: integration configuration in JSON format.
 Use the request body content.

-You can configure your own integrations for the default Packetbeat agent policy.
-For this you must create the *Packetbeat* subdirectory with the necessary integrations files.
-If you deploy the default Packetbeat integration, you cannot use the name "Packetbeat" for your integrations.
+You can configure your own integrations for the default Packetbeat/Endpoint agent policy.
+For this you must create the *Packetbeat* or *Endpoint* subdirectory with the necessary integrations files.
+If you deploy the default Packetbeat or Endpoint integration, you cannot use the name "Packetbeat" or "Endpoint" for your integrations.

-Whether you use the default policy or a custom policy, a policy named Packetbeat must always exist or the deployment will fail if you use monitoring through the Elastic Stack.
+Make sure to deploy a policy whose name matches the value configured in the packetbeat_policy_name or endpoint_policy_name options in the teconic.ini file.
+Otherwise, the deployment will fail.

 ### Kibana
 Each subdirectory contains NDJSON files with the configuration of each Kibana resource type.